nikostsafos/election2016/readme.md

 **js**: D3.js script for graphics.

 **data**: Clean CSV data files for web rendering.
-There are four separate CSV files:
+There are several CSV files:

 - electionResults: Results by county.